Ontology: History

 Kapila was one of the founding fathers of the dualist school of Samkhya.

 The roots of ontology in ancient philosophy are speculations about the nature of being and the source of the universe.
 Discussions of the essence of reality are found in the Upanishads, ancient Indian scriptures dating from as early as 700 BCE.
-They say that the universe has a divine foundation and discuss in what sense ultimate reality is one or many.
-Samkhya, the first orthodox school of Indian philosophy, (Note: Its initial ideas were developed in the 7th and 6th centuries BCE but it was not until 350 CE that it received its classical and systematic formulation.) formulated an atheist dualist ontology based on the Upanishads, identifying pure consciousness and matter as its two foundational principles.
+They say that the universe has a divine foundation and discuss the sense in which ultimate reality is one or many.
+Samkhya, the first orthodox school of Indian philosophy, (Note: Its initial ideas were developed in the 7th and 6th centuries BCE but it was not until 350 CE that it received its classical and systematic formulation.) formulated an atheistic dualist ontology based on the Upanishads, identifying pure consciousness and matter as its two foundational principles.
 The later Vaisheshika school (Note: The founding text of the school was written 500–300 BCE and the first major commentary on it is dated 400 CE.) proposed a comprehensive system of categories.
 In ancient China, Laozi's (6th century BCE) (Note: The exact date is disputed and some theorists suggest a later date between the 4th and 3rd centuries BCE.)
 Taoism examines the underlying order of the universe, known as Tao, and how this order is shaped by the interaction of two basic forces, yin and yang.
 The philosophical movement of Xuanxue emerged in the 3rd century CE and explored the relation between being and non-being.

 Starting in the 6th century BCE, Presocratic philosophers in ancient Greece aimed to provide rational explanations of the universe.
 They suggested that a first principle, such as water or fire, is the primal source of all things.
 Parmenides (c.
 515–450 BCE) is sometimes considered the founder of ontology because of his explicit discussion of the concepts of being and non-being.
 Inspired by Presocratic philosophy, Plato (427–347 BCE) developed his theory of forms.
 It distinguishes between unchangeable perfect forms and matter, which has a lower degree of existence and imitates the forms.
 Aristotle (384–322 BCE) suggested an elaborate system of categories that introduced the concept of substance as the primary kind of being.
 The school of Neoplatonism arose in the 3rd century CE and proposed an ineffable source of everything, called the One, which is more basic than being itself.